wenjiesong04/Aquila-AOIS/README.md

 #### Algorithm featured in Edgerunner Aquila AOIS

 > The 2SDS algorithm (Scene Separation & Data Selection algorithm) is featured in this project to help with the fully automated scan and detection function.
-Learn more about 2SDS: [Code, Slides, Paper & so on...](https://github.com/MiracleFactory/MF-Research-2SDS)

 #### How to run